You are here

 Any authentic material exposes students to some 'real English' and can be very motivating for your students, provided they are supported throughout the task.
 The other great thing about poems is for students to have the opportunity to see the language work creatively and freely.
 Poems can be used in many different ways and the more you use them the more uses you’ll find for them.

 Where can I get the poems from?

-Finding poems to use is now incredibly easy with the internet.
+Finding poems to use is very easy online.
 You can find lots of poems by simply typing in the author and the first line or title.
-There’s a site called Poem Hunter which makes this even easier.
-So even if you only remember a few lines of a poem that you like you’ll probably be able to find it.
-The site is http://www.poemhunter.com/
+Try:

 If you make worksheets using the poem be sure to acknowledge the author's name and the source.

 How do I choose the right one for my class?

 The first thing to consider when you're selecting a poem for your class is the level of language.
 If you end up having to explain every single word then the poem may well lose its spark.
 On the other hand, students won't need to understand every word to get the general idea of most poems so don't be put off if you think the language level is slightly above what they would normally be able to handle.
 As with songs, if the students are supported throughout and are pre-taught some of the vocabulary, or given some visual aids to help them, they will be able to tackle more challenging texts than they are used to.